 Recently I’ve been working to reduce the Travis CI build times of not only WordPress core, but also the WordPress plugins and projects that I maintain.

-I’m going to use this post to document patterns and tips that you can use to speed up your build times.
+The following patterns and tips will help you speed up your build times.
 Comments welcome!

 Add this line to your